Academics Middle School

 8th Grade

-In English Language Arts, students will develop and strengthen their verbal communication, writing, and reading skills through learning expeditions that focus on journalism, the legal system, and unique forms of storytelling.
-ELA will include a focus on collaborative projects, including creating newspapers and participating in a mock court trial, as well as individual writing work.
+In Language Arts, students will develop and strengthen their verbal communication, writing, and reading skills through learning expeditions that focus on journalism, the legal system, and unique forms of storytelling.
+LA will include a focus on collaborative projects, including creating newspapers and participating in a mock court trial, as well as individual writing work.
 In addition to news articles and short nonfiction pieces, students will read independent choice novels and participate in book clubs.

-Intro to Spanish
+Spanish

 Leadership